Ovations To Death (1986)

 A short time after releasing their first demo in 1986, Sweden's Obscurity returned

-in 1987 with yet another slab of underground Black/Death Metal known as Damnation's Pride.
-This recording showed
+in 1987 with yet another slab of underground death metal known as Damnation's Pride.
+This recording showed improvement

-improvement in the overall sound, as the production allowed for a much more powerful representation of the band.
-The songwriting
+in the overall sound, as the production allowed for a much more powerful representation of the band.
+The songwriting was a

 To Death, which had been rebuilt into a 16-track studio.
 The Satanic lyrical theme was now absent, except for the title